alex-snezhko/SudohLang/documentation.md

 ### Map
 Maps in Sudoh are data structures which contain key-value element pairs.
 Looking up a key in a map will return the key's associated value.
 Values may be accessed or inserted into a map using bracket notation, and removed with the `remove` function.
+A map may not contain a key of `null`.
 The number of elements in a map may be found using the `length` function
 ```
 empty <- {}            // declare an empty map
 length(empty)          // 0